mulrooneydesign/ws-gutenberg-blocks/README.md

 ## Install
 npm install
+Install the dependencies

 ## Start
+npm start
-Used to run the package in development mode. npm start
+Used to run the package in development mode.

 ## Build
+npm run build
-used to compile the package into a production ready bundle and zip file npm run build
+used to compile the package into a production ready bundle and zip file

 --check package.json for other commands.